 Due to the improved performance of CPUs and computer networks, the FPGA-based trigger scheme can be partially replaced by SRO DAQ.
 By removing the hardware trigger and performing the full online data reconstruction, it provides precise selections of (complicated) final states for further high level physics analysis.
-For example, see the current effort in preparation of the high luminosity upgrade of LHC [6] at CERN.
-In a triggerless data acquisition scheme, each channel that exceeds a threshold (as implemented on the front-end board) is labeled with a time-stamp and then transferred, regardless of the status of the other channels.
+For example, see the current effort at CERN [6]: in preparation for the high luminosity run, expected in 2029, both ALICE and LHCb experiments are planning to take data in streaming mode starting from 2022 RUN3 [7,8] and test some heterogeneous hardware platforms, such as GPUs, for online data processing during the run [9].
+In a triggerless data acquisition scheme, each channel that exceeds a threshold (as implemented on the frontend board) is labeled with a time-stamp and then transferred, regardless of the status of the other channels.
 A powerful online CPU farm, connected by a fast network link (usually optical fiber) to the front-end electronics, receives all data samples, reorganizes the information ordering hits by time, includes calibration constants, and finally applies algorithms to find specific correlations between reconstructed hits (a.k.a. a software trigger), keeping and storing only filtered events.
 The advantages of this scheme come from the following: using fully reconstructed hit data to define a highlevel event selection condition, implementing online algorithms in a high-level programming language, and gaining the ability to easily upgrade the system configuration and accommodate new requirements.
 Furthermore, the system can be scaled to match different experimental conditions (either unexpected or foreseen in a planned upgrade) by simply adding more computing (CPUs) and/or data transfer (network switches) resources.
 FPGAs (or similar fast front-end data concentrators) will still be used in a SRO DAQ system, not to make decisions concerning which events to select, but to handle "low-level" tasks such as adding timestamps or canalizing the data.
 The pipeline can then be extended to include calibrating and tagging events in the stream.
 The following will review some examples of how SRO can benefit current and future experiments at electron machines.